How To Catch And Print The Exception Messages In Python

 ZeroDivisionError: division by zero

-Similarly, if you’ve two lists consisting of integers and you want to create a list consisting of results obtained by dividing list1 with list2.
-Suppose you don’t know whether the two lists consist of integers or not.
+Similarly, if you have two lists consisting of integers and you want to create a list consisting of results obtained by dividing the elements of one list by the corresponding elements of another, you can use a similar approach to handle exceptions and log errors.

 try: